-For intentional abusers, change can occur, but it is often a very hard and slow process, in which professional help is crucial.
+Unlike with abusers who do not recognize their actions as abuse, change for intentional abusers is often a very hard and slow process, in which professional help is crucial.

 Whether you are being abused or abusing someone else, you can get counseling and help in deciding whether or not to stay in the abusive situation.
 There are services specifically for victims and abusers.
 See the organizations listed below.